+The City of Riverside does not own or manage any public housing.
+As of 10/1/2016, the County no longer owns or manages any Public Housing Units.
+There are no public housing developments within the City of Riverside.
+The HACR currently has 469 public housing units that are located throughout the County, consisting of 17 apartment communities and 4 single family homes.
 The physical condition of the public housing units varies per community; however, the Housing Authority does have plans to modernize select units within the stock of public housing units.
-Examples of such modernization projects include the replacement of evaporative coolers with centralized air conditioning, kitchen cabinet upgrades, door replacements, the replacement of hot water heaters to ondemand water heaters and also ADA walkway and entrance improvements.
+Examples of such modernization projects include the replacement of evaporative coolers with centralized air conditioning, kitchen cabinet upgrades, door replacements, the replacement of hot water heaters to on-demand water heaters and also ADA walkway and entrance improvements.
 Recently, the Housing Authority, through the Riverside Community Housing Corp (RCHC), completed renovations of 12 units at the Beaumont Grove apartments in Beaumont, and 16 units at the Fairview Lake Townhomes in Lake Elsinore with CDBG funds.
 The renovations included kitchen, bathrooms, and flooring.